Sensor box IMU with AHRS

 https://ingenieur-glaser.de/Xing/ – Xing

-– How visions became successes.
+🥇 References – How visions became successes.

 https://ingenieur-glaser.de/Projekte/ – References

-– Has the spark ignited?
+📞 Contact – Has the spark been lit?

 https://ingenieur-glaser.de/Kontakt/ – Contact

-#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #Cnc
+#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #CNC

 The field of application